pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

               Figure 3: SCIM  Flow and Orchestrator roles maps
 ~~~~~~~~

-1. Before creating/updating a RO/RA the SCIM client will always do an HTTP GET to get current information from the SCIM Server.
+1. Before creating/updating a RO/RA the SCIM client will always do a HTTP GET to get current information from the SCIM Server.
 2. SCIM Server will provide the current information on the resources asked by the SCIM Client.
 3. Based on the RO and RA returned by the Server, there will be a HTTP POST, PUT, PATCH depending on the operation that the Client want to achieve.
 4. The Service Provider will return the RO/RA with additional metadata information to allow for audit.